On computational properties of Cauchy problems generated by accretive operators: Logical aspects of the above results

-However, as the above analysis shows, the proof of Nevanlinna and Reich as well as Xu do not rely on uniform continuity or even extensionality of $J$ and, in that way, can be formalized in the system $\mathcal{V}^\omega+(P1)+(NE)+(J1)+(M1)+(M2)$ (modulo the treatment of semigroups from \cite{Pis2022b} and with $(P2)$ in the case of Xu) which also explains the absence of any such moduli in the analysis.
+However, as the above analysis shows, the proofs of Nevanlinna and Reich as well as Xu do not rely on uniform continuity or even extensionality of $J$ and, in that way, can already be formalized in the system $\mathcal{V}^\omega+(P1)+(NE)+(J1)+(M1)+(M2)$ (modulo the treatment of semigroups from \cite{Pis2022b} and with $(P2)$ in the case of Xu) which also explains the absence of any such moduli $\omega^J$ in the analysis.
 In particular this additionally shows that the results are already valid in the context of the existence of a selection functional satisfying (i) and (ii) which is potentially weaker than uniform smoothness.

-This insight that conditions (i) and (ii) are sufficient, now here facilitated via a proof theoretic method, was essentially already observed in the last section of the work of Nevanlinna and Reich \cite{NR1979}.
-There, however, they list additional conditions on the operator in order to guarantee that the conditions (i) and (ii) are naturally satisfied.
+This insight that conditions (i) and (ii) are sufficient, now here facilitated via a proof-theoretic method, was essentially already observed in the last section of the work of Nevanlinna and Reich \cite{NR1979} although it was not clearly stated.
+Instead, they listed additional conditions on the operator in order to guarantee that the conditions (i) and (ii) are naturally satisfied.
 Concretely, they require that the operator then is accretive in the sense of Browder \cite{Bro1967} to enable that the condition (ii) is satisfied for any possible selection $J$ and they require that $A^{-1}0$ is a so-called proximal sun (see \cite{NR1979}) in order to guarantee that a selection satisfying (i) always exists and they require that the semigroup is differentiable so that the orbit generated by the Crandall-Liggett formula is actually a solution of the corresponding initial valued problem (as shown in \cite{CL1971b}).
 In the vein of the previous logical discussion, we thus find that our above quantitative results also apply to these generalizations.